 The facility aims to provide a superior level of luxury service for its customers, from arrival through to departure, and will also include aircraft operations and maintenance.
-Melbourne Jet Base will deliver the benefits of managing its own security, customs and immigration process, providing discretion and security within.
-Whilst aircrafts are being prepared for their onward journeys, the terminal facility will provide state-of-the-art lounge and business facilities for all of its customers.
+Melbourne Jet Base will deliver the benefits of managing its own security, customs, and immigration process, providing discretion and security within.
+Whilst aircraft are being prepared for their onward journeys, the terminal facility will provide state-of-the-art lounge and business facilities for all of its customers.

 Cladding and Roofing Products used in application of the Melbourne Jet Base project:

 Cladding: Ampelite 40mm Lexan Thermoclick in Opal

 Developing the design with all stakeholders has been critical to the success of this project – comprising the following key features: